ar-ml/VPNremoteSignup/README.md

 # How to distribute / install the application on several windows machines (with autostart)?
 You can use the install package from the releases section of this githup repo and distribute it on your machines.
 In this case, don't forget to configure your settings in C:\VPNremoteSignup\appsetings.json after each installation.
+A restart might be needed afterwards.

-Alternatively, you can create a fresh install package:
+Alternatively, you can create a fresh install package from sourcecode:
 - First install **Inno Setup** from https://jrsoftware.org/isdl.php (version 6.2.2)
-- Make sure that in appsetings.json the following path is configured:<br>
+- Make sure that in appsetings.json all settings are set and the following path is configured:<br>
 ```
 "ClientPath": "C:\\VPNremoteSignup\\FortiClient\\FortiSSLVPNclient.exe",
 ```
 - In Visual Studio build project in **Release** mode
+- Make sure you have placed the FortiClientTools into the right folder (\gitrepo\FortiClientTools\SSLVPNcmdline\x86)
 - Run **CreateSetup.bat** in root folder
 - There is **VPNremoteSignupSetup.exe** in the **Output** folder.
 - You can now use this install package to install it on any Windows 10 or 11 computer.